Table of Contents Show

 6.7.
 Trying Recreational & Adventurous Sports at Gulf Shores and Orange Beach

 From relaxing on the orange beach and trying mini golf to going on dolphin cruises, diving, and biking, the Gulf Shores-Orange Beach offers everything to impress tourists.
 Here is the list of adventurous sports to do in Orange Beach.

 The Fun Boat Dolphin Cruises take place in the bays of Orange Beach and Alabama Gulf Shores for two hours.
 Crew members on these dolphin cruises are trained to answer your inquiries and orate stories about the local marine wildlife.

 One interesting fact about dolphins is that they are friendly creatures and travel in groups with their family.

-If you enjoy swimming or snorkelling, the Gulf shores offer some excellent opportunities to see marine wildlife.
-If you prefer snorkelling, you can join a boat trip and witness various fish species, octopi, stingrays, crabs and turtles in close up!
+If you enjoy swimming or snorkeling, the Gulf shores offer some excellent opportunities to see marine wildlife.
+If you prefer snorkeling, you can join a boat trip and witness various fish species, octopi, stingrays, crabs, and turtles in close-up!

 The Orange Beach Sailing Charters provides a pleasant cruise on their magnificent yacht.
 You can book a private sunset cruise for a romantic evening to enjoy the natural beauty of the gulf shores with your loved one.